vttale/serve-stale/README.md

    where a failed lookup (say, during pre-fetching) doesn't impact the existing cache state.
-Some authoritative servers operators have said that they would prefer stale answers to be used in the event that their servers are responding but not giving true authoritative answers.
+Some authoritative servers operators have said that they would prefer stale answers to be used in the event that their servers are responding with errors like ServFail instead of giving true authoritative answers.

    Since the goal of serve-stale is to provide resiliency for all obvious errors to refresh data, these other RCODEs are treated as